 Stephen was raised in northwest Arkansas in retail business while I was raised around my grandparent's cattle operation in Mississippi.
 As a child I would ride around the pastures naming cattle in the back of the feed truck.
 Stephen and I met in Clark, Colorado, on a guest ranch as wranglers during college.
 A year later we married and started on our own dream of having a ranch.

 I completed my degree in Outdoor Leadership Ministry and not too long after we made our way to Fort Worth, Texas, for Stephen to attend TCU's Ranch Management Program.
 We worked at Christ's Haven for Children and developed Haven's Horses Therapeutic Riding program for children with disabilities, foster children of Christ's Haven, and able body riders.
 All the while, Stephen managed the ranch program at Christ's Haven.

 Stephen began Zanzibar Cattle Co. in 2008 to fill the need for replacement cattle.
-In 2013 we bought our ranch and moved out soon after.
+In 2013 we bought our ranch and moved out of Keller, Tx to Sunset, TX soon after.